 But fans who were hoping to see some of the great stories from earlier days dramatized with Amazon’s production values are in luck.
 Stories like the sinking of Númenor — Tolkien’s take on the Atlantis myth, in which Sauron corrupted an island of seafaring men to invade the forbidden shores of the world’s far West — and the founding of the kingdoms of Arnor and Gondor could make for some spectacular television.

 So what does this mean?
-For one, the series will undoubtedly focus on Númenor over other regions of Middle-earth.
+For one, the series will undoubtedly focus on Númenor.
 To understand the island’s significance, we need to go back to the end of the First Age and the downfall of the Dark Lord Morgoth.

 A final confrontation with the first Dark Lord required the collective might of Elves, Men, and the Valar (a high form of angel tasked with shaping and governing the world on behalf of the Elvish conception of God, Eru Illúvatar).
 Morgoth weakened himself across thousands of years in a protracted conflict between the Elves and Men who dared to oppose him, and was finally cast into the Void.
 The Valar looked favorably on the Men who aided in the conflict and created a refuge for them in the great sea: the island of Númenor — established halfway between Middle-earth and the Valar’s home in the Far West land of Aman, the Undying Lands.

 Now, here’s where things get complicated.
 By “Men,” we mean the half-elven descendants of two First Age joinings between Elves and Men: Lúthien and Beren and Idril and Tuor.
-Given the choice to follow the fate of Men or the fate of Elves, those who chose the fate of Men settled on Númenor.
-Their Elven ancestry gave them incredibly long lifespans, but because Eru established that no Man may be immortal, death was an eventuality to their kind.
+Given the choice to follow the fate of Men or the fate of Elves, those who chose the fate of Men settled on Númenor alongside another group of Men whose loyalty to the Valar was rewarded with greatly extended lives.
+But because Eru established that no Man may be immortal, death was an eventuality to their kind.
 Nonetheless, the kings of Númenor established a high culture of seafarers and explorers.
 While banned from landing on the shores of Aman, a continent reserved for immortal beings like the Valar and the Elves, the rest of the world was their plaything.

 This makes them different from the Men in Middle-earth, who either hid from the War or openly sided with Morgoth.
 And as the Númenóreans began to establish their kingdom, the Men loyal to Morgoth soon became loyal to his greatest lieutenant, Sauron.